JayThibs/map-floodwater-satellite-imagery/README.md

 # Map Floodwater of SAR Imagery with SageMaker

 A report of the entire project can be found [here](https://github.com/JayThibs/map-floodwater-sar-imagery-on-sagemaker/blob/main/capstone_report.md).
+Please check the [Projects](https://github.com/JayThibs/map-floodwater-satellite-imagery/projects) tab for what I'm looking to work on next.

 **Here's a view of the Streamlit Web App that makes predictions with SageMaker model endpoint:**